Mashan Miao language: Phonology and script

 Most Central Mang and Western Mang dialects have eleven to thirteen tones.
 Compared to the eight tone categories of other Western Hmongic languages, the odd-numbered tones are each split into two.
 The tones of at least three villages of Central Mang have been documented: Dadiba (Wu & Yang 2010), Jiaotuozhai (Wang & Mao 1995; Li 2000), and Jingshuiping (Xian 1990; Mortensen 2006, all in the Zongdi township of Ziyun County.
 They lie several kilometers apart and have minor differences.

 Although some pairs of tones (such as tones 6 and 7b) have the same value when pronounced alone, they behave differently with regard to tone sandhi and should be treated as different phonologically.
 Tones also interact with phonation types and vowel quality.
 Jiaotuozhai tones 4 and 6 are breathy voiced and have higher vowels.

+Syntax

+Constituent Order

+The basic constituent order in Mang clauses is subject-verb-object.
+In the following example from Southern Mashan, god mat 'my mother' is the subject, jaud 'boil' is the verb, and haet 'egg' is the object:

+In sentences with a single argument, this single argument most often appears before the verb:

+Mang has an existential construction using the verb nyab 'have', where the subject is introduced after the verb:

+Prepositional Phrases

+Prepositional phrases usually appear between the subject and the verb.
+In the following example, the preposition ndeus 'with' appears: